mdpdesign/easy-psmp/README.md

 python epsmp.py scp host1:/home/file .
 ```

+## Additional configuration of SSH/SCP

+It's possible to create `epsmpcfg.yaml` file containing additional configuration for SSH and/or SCP, it allows to configure custom
+`binary` and `arguments` that will be used as defaults for the respective command.
+Check `epsmpcfg.yaml.example` file for details

+> Note: It's always possible to override any configured arguments via the command line arguments passed to `epsmp.py` script

 ## Debugging

 It's possible to export ENV variable `EPSMP_DEBUG=true`, to debug script execution and log information to file `epsmp-dbglog.log`